dansmyers/Simulation/Sprint-1-Python_and_Descriptive_Statistics/Examples/Histograms_with_matplotlib.md

 # Example data
 data = [10, 12, 15, 25, 4, 8, 11, 64, 100]

-# Create a new figure
+# Create a new figure -- you must do this before calling a plotting function
 plt.figure()

-# Histogram of the example data
-#
-# The second argument is the number of bins to create
+# Create a histogram with 15 bins
 plt.hist(data, 15)

 # Title and axis labels